Thabke/T-Display-Dharma-Counter/README.md

 # T-Display-Dharma-Counter
-<h2>Tally counter with the function of the auto counting of prostrations with a dharmic bias for LilyGO TTGO T-Display ESP32 board.</h2>
+## Tally counter with the function of the auto counting of prostrations with a dharmic bias for LilyGO TTGO T-Display ESP32 board.

-##Version 1.0
+<b>Version 1.0</b>

-##Connections
+### Connections

 External buttons connected to GND and board pins:<br>
 Pin 2  - [INC], [+] icrement button<br>